Is this topic for you?

 It's important to get enough calcium and vitamin D and take prescribed medicine for the disease.
 You need calcium and vitamin D to build strong, healthy bones.

 You can slow osteoporosis with new, healthy habits.
 If you smoke, quit.
 Get plenty of exercise.
 Walking, jogging, dancing, and lifting weights can make your bones stronger.
-Eat a healthy mix of foods that include calcium and vitamin D. Try dark green vegetables, yogurt, and milk (for calcium).
+Eat a healthy mix of foods that include calcium and vitamin D. Try yogurt, cheese, and milk (for calcium).
 Eat eggs, fatty fish, and fortified cereal (for vitamin D).

 Making even small changes in how you eat and exercise, along with taking medicine, can help prevent a broken bone.